neuged/fiduswriter-dhdconf/README.md

 # FidusWriter-DHDConf

-FidusWriter-DHDConf is a Fidus writer plugin connecting a FidusWriter instance to a [Confool](https://www.conftool.pro) instance running a DHD (Digital Huamnities im deutschprachigen Raum) Conference.
+FidusWriter-DHDConf is a [Fidus Writer](https://github.com/fiduswriter/fiduswriter/) plugin used for [DHD conference](https://dig-hum.de) submissions.